LLNL/raja-suite-tutorial/Intermediate_Tutorial/00-BASE/README.md

 $ ./bin/fractal-ex0-c-loop
 ```

-Before starting, be sure to study the seq-exec implementation of the fractal
+Before starting, be sure to study the seq-exec implementation of the fractal.
-before continuing.
 It is important to note:
  * Read-only, write-only, and read-write variables used in the main computation
  * The main data structure that holds the values of the fractal pixels
  * Any data dependencies, if any, throughout the computation of the pixels